Semiparametric KSD test: unifying score and distance-based approaches for goodness-of-fit testing: Bridging score-based and IPM-based tests

 \section{Bridging score-based and IPM-based tests}

-Building on a surprisingly simple tilting model, we establish the connection of score-based tests with integral probability metrics (IPMs).
-We introduce such equivalence in Section~\ref{sec:tilted_null_model}, harness the insights to define nonparametric score-based tests and discuss the computational complexity of the IPM-based tests (now also score-based tests) in Section~\ref{sec:distance_to_score}.
+In this section, building on a surprisingly simple tilting model, we establish the connection of score-based tests with the tests based on integral probability metrics (IPMs).
+We introduce such equivalence in Section~\ref{sec:tilted_null_model}, harness the insights to define nonparametric score-based tests and discuss several well-established IPM-based tests (now also score-based tests) in Section~\ref{sec:distance_to_score}.